 She leaves to cherish her memories her caregiver: Sheryl Middlebrooks of nearly 7 years; A host of nieces, nephews, cousins, In-laws, her 2nd Mt.
 Vernon Church Family, and friends.

-To plant a tree in memory of Bertha Davis, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Bertha Davis, please visit our floral store.